KSI: Income and wealth

-In 2015, KSI's earnings were estimated by Forbes as being over $4.5 million, ranking him as the fifth-highest-paid YouTuber in the world at the time.
+In 2015, KSI's earnings for the past year were estimated by Forbes as being over $4.5 million, ranking him as the fifth-highest-paid YouTuber in the world at the time.

 In 2018, Esquire magazine reported that, according to Social Blade, KSI can make up to £250,000 in advertising revenue from one video and that product endorsements on his social media cost around £75,000.
 Heavy reported in the same year that KSI was the director of three UK companies with equity totalling £1.7 million ($2.2 million).

 Business Insider reported that KSI's amateur boxing match versus Logan Paul in 2018 generated around £8.5 million ($11 million) from pay-per-view revenue alone and a further live gate revenue of over £2.7 million from ticket sales.
-Some estimates calculated the potential earnings from the fight at £30 million to £40 million each, but KSI dismissed these claims, stating that his earnings were "a high amount" but "nowhere near £40 million or £20 million".
+Some estimates calculated the potential earnings at £30 million to £40 million from each fight, but KSI dismissed these claims, stating that his earnings were "a high amount" but "nowhere near £40 million or £20 million".
 Forbes reported that KSI was contracted to earn a minimum amount of $900,000 from his second fight against Logan Paul in 2019.

 In an interview with Men's Health in 2020, KSI confirmed that he owns over ten properties "all around England" with a combined worth of over £10 million.
 In 2020, The Sunday Times estimated KSI's earnings to be £12 million a year; a year later, they believed that his estimated earnings had gone up by another £13 million.

 KSI has been open about his investments in cryptocurrency.
 He revealed that he had lost almost £6 million worth of cryptocurrency in 2021.
 He claims to be done with cryptocurrency following his losses.

 In July 2023, KSI invested in The Fellas Studios, a production company owned by YouTubers Callum "Calfreezy" Airey and Joshua "TheBurntChip" Larkin.
 It was also revealed that he had invested in notwoways, an East London sneaker brand owned by YouTuber Callum "Callux" McGinley.

 On 17 August 2024, KSI, along with the Sidemen, appeared and was ranked 21st on The Times's list of "The UK’s top 30 richest gamers and creators in 2024", estimating £50 million in fortune shared among the group.

+In January 2026, Olatunji appeared on BBC One's Michael McIntyre's Big Show, during which McIntyre opened the YouTube Studio app on his phone during the "Send to All" segment; it displayed an estimated revenue figure of $105,000 for the previous 28 days for his main YouTube channel.